 I am native to Pennsylvania.
 I reside in Greentown, near beautiful Lake Wallenpaupack, with my husband, Mark, our white German Shepard, Bud.

 I picked up my first camera at the age of 14 and learned that I was able to express myself best through this medium.
 Because of my passion for photography I hold a Bachelor of Arts in Fine Arts from East Stroudsburg University and Masters of Fine Art in Visual Arts from Marywood University.
 I have continued to advance my education in this medium through attending numerous workshops.
-I have been fortunate enough to attend The Maine Media Workshops, Rockport, Maine; The Santa Fe Photographic Workshops, Santa Fe, New Mexico; The Palm Beach Photographic Workshops, Palm Beach, Florida and The Maine Media Workshops and College, Rockport, Maine.
+I have been fortunate enough to attend The Photographic Workshops, Rockport, Maine; The Santa Fe Photographic Workshops, Santa Fe, New Mexico; The Palm Beach Photographic Workshops, Palm Beach, Florida and The Maine Media Workshops and College, Rockport, Maine.
 I am also a member of the Professional Photographers of America.

 What is photography to me?
 Seeing through my camera is my verbal communication ... it is a truthful expression of what I see.
 It is a memory of a moment otherwise gone.
 I started by photographing for a personal experience but as I have grown as a photographer that has changed.
 I see the need now to photograph to share my vision with others.
 I am an observer in life, which carries over to my photographic personality.
 I sit back, look and listen.
-It may seem as though i am not there but in reality I am, oh so very there.
+It may seem as though I am not there but in reality I am, oh so very there.
 I need to take in the entire scene or situation to be able to express my vision for the viewer.

-For the past twenty-four years I have been employed by United Airlines as a flight attendant.
+For the past twenty-five years I have been employed by United Airlines as a flight attendant.
 This job has allowed me the opportunity to photograph all over the United States and Europe which I would otherwise never have been able to do.

 My love for flying and always staring out the airplane window to catch a view from above made me combine my two loves into one ... photography and flying equals drone photography for me!
 I am a licensed FAA drone pilot.
-I can also be found on the campus at Marywood University where I share my knowledge and creativity as an adjunct photography professor.

 Photography has always been a big part of my life.
 As life changes for me I always remain with my camera.